Southwest Airlines LUV

 Primary demands

-- Replace current CEO and management team
+- Replace the current CEO and management team

-- Facilitate investment in technology and new assets
+- Facilitate investment in technology and new assets to run a reliable operation

 KPIs cited